Gabrielle LaHatte represents market-leading life sciences and high-technology companies in patent litigation matters of first impression.

-Ms. LaHatte leverages extensive technical acumen across disciplines to help clients navigate litigation before the federal district courts, the International Trade Commission, and in appeals before the Federal Circuit.
-Her experience includes matters covering a range of complex technologies, including biologics, biotechnology, medical devices, voice codecs, vehicle control systems, and telecommunications.
+Ms. LaHatte leverages extensive technical acumen across disciplines to help clients navigate litigation before the federal district courts, the International Trade Commission, and in appeals before the Federal Circuit involving complex technologies, including:

 Prior to joining Latham, Ms. LaHatte served as a law clerk to Judge Kathleen O’Malley of the US Court of Appeals for the Federal Circuit and chief staff attorney and law clerk for Chief Judge Leonard Davis of the US District Court for the Eastern District of Texas.
-Before her clerkships, Ms. LaHatte prosecuted biotechnology and mechanical patents at a regional intellectual property boutique after pursuing a dual degree program for her JD and masters in biochemistry.
+Before her clerkships, she prosecuted biotechnology and mechanical patents at a regional intellectual property boutique after pursuing a dual degree program for her JD and masters in biochemistry.

-Ms. LaHatte currently serves as a member of the Eastern District of Texas Bench Bar Planning Committee and the Federal Circuit Bar Association’s model jury instruction subcommittee, and she frequently serves on panels regarding patent litigation.
+Ms. LaHatte serves as a member of the Eastern District of Texas Bench Bar Planning Committee and the Federal Circuit Bar Association’s model jury instruction subcommittee, and she frequently serves on panels regarding patent litigation.
 She is also a member of the San Francisco Bay Area Inn of Court.